Alex Ovechkin reaches 800 career goals with hat trick - WHIZ News

 The Capitals play seven of their next nine at home.

-“I think once he’s going to be No. 1 he can have a sense of relief,” said Anthony Mantha, who had the primary assist on Ovechkin’s 800th goal.
+“I think once he’s going to be No. 1 he can have a sense of relief,” Mantha said.
 “Until then, I think he’s on the hunt, and that’s what we love about him.”

 Ovechkin has been one of the NHL’s most dangerous scorers practically since he got two goals in his debut with Washington on Oct.
 5, 2005, against Columbus.